How To Efficiently Track Sales Activities & Sales Orders With a Sales Tracker

 Three metrics that can open up your eyes to the time investment in sales are:

-• Sales activity: Do you know how many sales your team makes in a day?
+• Do you know how many sales your team makes in a day?
 How about a week?
 Tracking sales activity is an important metric for measuring the successes and areas of improvement when it comes to cold, hard sales numbers.

 Lead Generation